fbpx

 Accessibility

 The Children’s Museum of Southern Minnesota strives to be a place that is accessible to all visitors.
-All entrances are accessible to visitors who use wheelchairs and the Museum has a lift for visitors with limited mobility to access Cecil’s Imagineering Loft.
+All entrances are accessible to visitors who use wheelchairs and the Museum has a lift to access Cecil’s Imagineering Loft.
 Service animals are welcome in the Museum.
-Groups are encouraged to share information about how the Museum can help make a visit successful when scheduling a visit.
-Group visitors are also encouraged to review the Museum’s School Group Social Story together to prepare for a visit.
+Group visitors are encouraged to review the Museum’s School Group Social Story together to prepare for a visit.

 Lunches